drupalprojects/quiz/README.txt

 The module consists of two types of modules: the Quiz module itself (quiz.module), and various question types (example: multichoice.module).
-The main Quiz module and at least one question type module are required to be both installed and enabled for this module to function properly.
+The main Quiz module, the Quiz Question module and at least one question type module are required to be both installed and enabled for this module to function properly.

 Features
 --------
+This list isn't complete(not even close)

  - Administrative features:
     o Assign feedback to responses to help point out places for further study o Supports multiple answers to quiz questions (on supporting question types)